Creating extendable Zod schemas with refine

 Brock's Bytes

-Every Sunday, I share an exclusive email newsletter sharing my thoughts on code, tech, business, and life.
+Every Sunday, I share an exclusive email newsletter sharing my journey.
+If you're inesterest in code, technology, business, etc. this is the newsletter for you.
 Sign up now and join a growing community of readers!